 Or what about Farmobile?
 Farmobile is a company that gives tractors sensors allowing farmers to collect data.
 Last year it was just a startup.
 But it’s since received more than €3 billion in investor funding.
-What’s so amazing about that figure is that it was more than five times the size of all high-tech ag investment back in 2012.
-Back then, only a few hundred million was invested in things like sensors, farm robots, drones, and soil tech.
+What’s so unique about that figure is that it was more than five times the size of all high-tech ag investments back in 2012.
+Back then, only a few hundred million was invested in sensors, farm robots, drones, and soil tech.

 Opportunities In Soil